grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ### default_language

-If a supported IETF language tag like `en-US` is available, this option will set the default UI language.
+This option will set the default UI language if a supported IETF language tag like `en-US` is available.
 If set to `detect`, the default UI language will be determined by browser preference.
 The default is `en-US`.